sriramrokkam/k8s-training/docker/Exercise_2_Multistage_Dockerfiles.md

 # Exercise 2 - Dockerfiles Extended: Multi-stage build

 In this exercise, you will create a Dockerfile consisting of two stages.
-Within a build stage you will compile a go-based web app.
+Within a build stage you will compile a Go-based web app.
 Next, copy the binary to run stage, which consists of a minimal set of libs only. (and yes, you could also link everything statically and have an image with the binary only).

 The app is a minimal "echo" webserver printing the source IP of any incoming request to both, its HTTP response and its stdout.